-- In identifying a pupil as needing SEND support the class teacher, working with the SENDCo, should carry out a clear analysis of the pupil's needs.
+- In identifying a pupil as needing SEND support the class teacher/subject teacher(s), working with the SENDCo, should carry out a clear analysis of the pupil's needs.
 This should draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information gathered from other areas of the school. - The pupil's development in comparison to their peers and national data should also be considered along with the parent's views and experience, the pupil's views and, if relevant, advice from external support services.
-These will be recorded on a 'My Plan'.
-The school and parents/carers will meet, where appropriate, with other agencies including those from Health and Social Care to create and up-date the 'My Plan'. - This assessment will be reviewed regularly to ensure support and intervention are matched to need, barriers to learning are identified and overcome so that a clear picture of the interventions put in place and their impact is developed.
+These will be recorded on an IEP or a School based plan where appropriate.
+The school and parents/carers will meet, where appropriate, with other agencies including those from Health and Social Care (if appropriate) to create and up-date the IEP or school-based plan. - This assessment will be reviewed regularly to ensure support and intervention are matched to need, barriers to learning are identified and overcome so that a clear picture of the interventions put in place and their impact is developed.
 With some areas of SEND, the most reliable method of developing a more accurate picture of need will be the way in which the pupil responds to an intervention.